Semantically Adversarial Scenario Generation with Explicit Knowledge Guidance: Experiments on Synthetic Scene

-\textbf{Task Description:} This task aims to reconstruct a scene from a given image as shown in Figure~\ref{box_target}.
-The task loss minimizes a reconstruction error $\mathcal{L}_t(x) = \| S - \mathcal{R}(x) \|_2$, where $\mathcal{R}$ is a differentiable image renderer \cite{kato2018neural} and $S$ is the image of target scene.
-Under this clear setting, it is possible to analyze and compares the contribution of explicit knowledge integration, since we can access the optimal solution easily.
-Based on the target scene, We define three knowledge rules to help with minimizing the task loss: \ding{172} The scene has at most two plates; \ding{173} The colors of the boxes that belong to the same plate should be the same; \ding{174} The distance between the boxes that belong to the same plate should be smaller than a threshold $\gamma$.
-We compare our method with three baselines: Direct Search (DS), VAE, and Grammar-VAE (GVAE) \cite{kusner2017grammar}.
-DS directly optimizes the positions and colors of boxes and plates in the data space.
-In contrast, VAE and GVAE optimize in the latent space and generate the scene from their decoders.
-GVAE leverages knowledge by integrating rules during the training stage, however, it cannot explicitly integrate semantic knowledge during the generation.
+In this task, we aim to reconstruct a scene to match a given image.
+The objective is the reconstruction error $\mathcal{L}_t(x) = \| S - \mathcal{R}(x) \|_2$, where $\mathcal{R}$ is a differentiable image renderer~\citep{kato2018neural} and $S$ is the image of target scene.
+Under this succinct setting, it is possible to analyze and compare the contribution of explicit knowledge integration since we can access the optimal solution, which usually cannot be obtained in an adversarial attack.
+According to the understanding of the target scene, we define three knowledge rules: \circleone\ \ The scene has at most two plates; \circletwo\ \ The boxes that belong to the same plate should have the same color; \circlethree\ \ The boxes belong to the same plate should have distance smaller than a threshold $\gamma$.